Eight 2,500-Year-Old Egyptian Mummies Have Been Unearthed Near The White Pyramid At Dahshur

 Following an excavation near the White Pyramid that once towered over Dahshur — the royal necropolis found some 25 miles south of Cairo — archaeologists stumbled upon eight ancient Egyptian mummies buried in the southeast corner of the pyramid.

-The mummies were found inside limestone sarcophagi — beautifully colored and adorned with decorations that have stood the test of time and endured for 2,500 years, reports the National Geographic.
+The mummies were found inside limestone sarcophagi, beautifully colored and adorned with decorations that have stood the test of time and endured for 2,500 years, reports the National Geographic.

 The announcement was made today by the Egyptian Ministry of Antiquities, which revealed that the eight mummies date back to the Late Period of Ancient Egypt (664 BC to 332 BC).